 - you were not told about your cancellation rights

-- you were not given all of the information the lender is required to give you (see 'What information must a lender give me?').
+- you were not given all of the information the lender is required to give you (see 'Information the lender must give you').

 You must cancel the loan in writing, and repay any money owing.
 The lender should have given you a form to use to cancel.
 You may use that form to cancel the loan, or give your own written notice to the lender saying you are cancelling the loan.
 It is best to deliver it in person, and keep a copy for your records.